Springle3152/ohapp/readme.md

 ```
 $ cd Desktop/
 ```
 Create a folder called "projects."
-Change directory into projects and create a folder called "Ohapp."
+Change directory into projects and create a folder called "ohapp."
 This is where you will put your cloned app.
 ```
 $ mkdir projects
 $ cd projects